ja3067/ja3067.github.io/projects.md

 ## Other Work:

-* <a href="https://github.com/ja3067/examples/blob/master/preprocessing.py">**Image Preprocessing Script:**</a> A script which preprocesses image data and saves it in convenient formats, with a large number of options including resizing, greyscale convertion, and channel normalization.
+* <a href="https://github.com/ja3067/examples/blob/master/preprocessing.py">**Image Preprocessing Script:**</a> A script which preprocesses image data and saves it in convenient formats, with a large number of options including resizing, greyscale conversion, and channel normalization.

 * <a href="https://github.com/ja3067/demos/blob/master/mandelbrot.py">**Mandelbrot Generator:**</a> A small Mandelbrot generator, with arbitrary resolution and size.